wilrosa/12_borrower_creditworthiness/README.md

    (B) Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-Yes, I goal is to predict which loans are high risk.
-While the both models have comprable precision ratings when classifying `1` "high-risk" loans (.85 vs. .84).
-Model 2 has higher recall score when classifying "high-risk" loans, .99 vs. .91.
+Yes, the goal is to predict which loans are high risk.
+While both models have comprable precision ratings when classifying `1` "high-risk" loans (.85 vs. .84), Model 2 has a higher recall score when classifying "high-risk" loans, .99 vs. .91.

    (C) Recommendation and reasoning.

 I recommend using Machine Learning Model 2 for the reasons mentioned above.
-I has a slightly higher balanced accuracy score and a hgiher recall score when classifying "high-risk" loans.
+It has a slightly higher balanced accuracy score and a hgiher recall score when classifying "high-risk" loans.

 ---
 ## Contributors